tdwg/website/content/pages/about/contact/index.md

 page_order: 7
 ---

 For official business with the TDWG Executive Committee, such as reports and applications, please contact the TDWG Secretary.
-For questions and comments concerning TDWG and our website, please contact Stan Blum at the TDWG Secretariat (see below, email preferred).
+For questions and comments concerning TDWG membership and our website, please contact Stan Blum at the TDWG Secretariat (see below, email preferred).

 TDWG Secretary
 : [Quentin Groom](mailto:secretary@tdwg.org), Brussels, Belgium